 - Identify your product’s value propositions in customers’ own words.

-Use sentiment to navigate to customer compliments
+Using sentiment to navigate to customer compliments

 Once a new piece of feedback is imported or manually created in Productboard, our machine-learning model analyses the text and detects whether it contains positive, negative, or neutral sentiment.
 You can see the detected sentiment on the note detail as a note attribute.

-Filter collected feedback by sentiment
+Filtering collected feedback by sentiment

 You can filter by sentiment to quickly navigate to the type of feedback you want to review.
 You can combine the sentiment filter with other filters.
 For instance, you can zoom into positive feedback relevant to a specific smart topic or segment collected in the last 90 days.